Czech remedies for an early cold season

 Weathering the sniffles and keeping fit as temperatures drop

+The quick shift from mild sunny days to cold rainy ones has left many in the Czech Republic sniffling, coughing and wishing to curl up under the covers and call in sick.
 If you've caught a cold and need to boost your immunity, here's a few Czech remedies for colds and sniffles that don't require a doctor's prescription.

 Teas & Honey